 - Architects may be needed

-- Mold specialists and people with experience in controlling damage after water losses
+- Mold specialists and people with experience in controlling the damage after water losses

 - Various contractors and specialists for the different needs of your home

 - Debris removal people, and storage people who will take any items that are salvaged into safe storage.

 - You may need special landscaping work following the loss depending on what kind of damage occurred

 What Kind of Coverage You Need to Make Sure Your Home Is Not Underinsured

 If you want to make sure the insurance company covers the full cost of your claim and is able to put you in the same position as you were in before the loss or damage happened, then you need to insure your home to value, which means not the real estate value or tax value, but the reconstruction value based on an insurance appraisal or calculation.
 You also need to understand the coverages you choose and the basis of claims settlement.